 Creating a Field List

 Use field lists to search for applicants using and/or criteria.
-For example, you can create a list that contains female applicants who are in-state (i.e., female and in-state) or a list that contains applicants who reside in a regional area (i.e., MA or CT or VT or RI).
+For example, you can create a list that contains female applicants who are in-state (i.e., female and in-state) or a list that contains applicants who reside in a regional area (i.e., New York or Connecticut or New Jersey).

 - Name the list.
 Your list name must be unique within the organization for a specific CAS and cycle.
 If an existing list has the same name, even if you cannot see it based on Work Group and list sharing permissions, you’ll get an error message.
 Additionally, you cannot name a list Everyone or Clipboard, as these are standard selections in the list drop-down in the Export Manager.

-- Next, create a query by selecting a field, an operator, and criteria.
+- Create a query by selecting a field, an operator, and criteria.
 For some fields, the List Manager offers real-time suggestions after you begin typing in the criterion field.

 - If applicable, click the plus or minus signs to add or remove a criterion.